Contributions should be sent to: Anarchist-Studies@groups.lboro.ac.uk

 A separate bibliography is not required.

 The editors reserve the right to make alterations which do not involve any change of meaning.
-Papers accepted remain copyright of the authors.
-Contributors are asked not to republish within the first year of publication and to include reference to Anarchist Studies as the original place of publication on re-publication.
+On publication, copyright is retained by the author(s).
+Contributors are asked to grant the publisher exclusive rights to publish for the first year of publication and to include reference to Anarchist Studies as the original place of publication on re-publication.
 Authors will receive one copy of the journal on publication of the article.